nasirkhan/mediawiki-bootstrap/README.md

 MediaWikiBootstrap Skin
 ===================

 A customizable responsive MediaWiki skin based on Bootstrap3.
 Check the [MediaWiki-Bootstrap Github repo](https://github.com/nasirkhan/mediawiki-bootstrap) to get the updated documentation.
+You may visit the following link to get more details about this Skin from the Mediawiki portal [Skin:MediaWikiBootstrap](https://www.mediawiki.org/wiki/Skin:MediaWikiBootstrap)

 ## Getting Started